-3.3 Changes and additions of the purpose of use on IVD-CDx
+3.3 Changes and additions of the intended use of IVD-CDx

-- a) Addition of types of samples for in vitro companion diagnostic devices that have previously been approved (e.g., tissue sample → tissue sample or liquid sample) - b) Addition of new therapeutic products of which the response is predictable to an existing (previously approved) in vitro companion diagnostic devices' intended use. - 135 (e.g., Drug A \rightarrow Drug A or Drug B) - 136 c) As in vitro companion diagnostic devices that have previously been approved have multiple drugs whose correlation with response in vitro companion diagnostic devices can be established, they are integrated into one specific group name. - 139 (e.g., Drug A, B, C, D \rightarrow Drug Alphabet)
+- a) Addition of types of samples for in vitro companion diagnostic devices that have previously been approved (e.g., tissue sample → tissue sample or liquid sample) - b) Addition of new therapeutic products of which the response is predictable to an existing (previously approved) in vitro companion diagnostic devices' intended use. - 120 (e.g., Drug A \rightarrow Drug A or Drug B) - 121 c) As in vitro companion diagnostic devices that have previously been approved have multiple drugs whose correlation with response in vitro companion diagnostic devices can be established, they are integrated into one specific group name. - 124 (e.g., Drug A, B, C, D \rightarrow Drug Alphabet)